KingChad127/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game of rock paper scissors using vanilla Javascript in the browser console
+A game of rock paper scissors powered by vanilla Javascript and a simple HTML + CSS web interface